tomerovadia/VoterHelpLine/README.md

 ## Technical Overview

-This app consists of three systems:
+This technology consists of three systems:

 1. [**Slack App**](https://api.slack.com/), for relaying messages to and from the Slack Workspace used by volunteers,
 2. [**Twilio Programmable SMS**](https://www.twilio.com/sms), for relaying texts to and from voters, and